Giovan Battista Bellaso: La Cifra del Sig. Giovan Battista Bellaso

 This cipher is a letter-by-letter polysubstitution using a long literal key string.
+It is very similar to the Vigenère cipher, making many scholars call Bellaso its inventor, although unlike the modern Vigenère cipher Bellaso didn't use 26 different "shifts" (different Caesar's ciphers) for every letter, instead opting for 13 shifts for pairs of letters.
 The system is still periodic although the use of one or more long countersigns makes it sufficiently secure.
 This feature is perfectly in line with Kerckhoffs's principle.

 Novi et singolari modi di cifrare

 Bellaso's second booklet appeared in 1555 as a continuation of the first.
 The lower halves of the alphabets are now shifted regularly, but the alphabets and the index letters are mixed by means of a mnemonic key phrase, which can be different with each correspondent.